palma-ice/yelmo-docs/readme.md

-This site is built by the Python package `mkdirs`.
+This site is built by the Python package `mkdocs`.

 To publish the site from the master branch, simply run `mkdocs gh-deploy`.
 This will build the site and